Death from Above 1979

-Death from Above 1979 (also known as Death from Above or DFA 1979) is a Canadian rock duo consisting of bassist Jesse F. Keeler and drummer and vocalist Sebastien Grainger from Toronto, Ontario, formed in 2001.
+Death from Above 1979 (also known as Death from Above or DFA 1979) is a Canadian rock duo from Toronto, Ontario, formed in 2001 by bassist Jesse F. Keeler and drummer and vocalist Sebastien Grainger.
 The band released their debut album, You're a Woman, I'm a Machine, in 2004 and broke up in 2006.
 They reformed in 2011 and released their second album, The Physical World, in 2014.
 Since then the band has released two more albums, Outrage!
 Is Now in 2017 and Is 4 Lovers in 2021.

 History

 Formation and Heads Up (2001–2003)

 Grainger and Keeler reportedly met at a Sonic Youth concert, though they sometimes jokingly claimed to have met in prison, on a pirate ship, or in a gay bar, leading some journalists and fans to believe these stories.
 Keeler has also said to have met Grainger when looking for a drummer to play in his hardcore punk band Femme Fatale, further stating "That's how Death from Above got started."
 In a 2021 interview with Anthony Fantano, Keeler finally revealed how the band actually formed.
 In 2001, Keeler was playing drums in local Toronto band Black Cat #13 and was storing bass guitar gear at his house for a planned concert in Detroit opening for The Blood Brothers.
 The concert was cancelled due to the September 11 attacks, so Keeler invited Grainger to jam to put the equipment to use and they were inspired to form their own band.

 On December 15, 2002, the band released their debut release, the EP Heads Up.